|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-Haven't we all longed to devour fistfuls of raw cookie dough until our stomachs burst, only to be told "Don't get that—you'll get salmonella from the eggs"?
-Resist the call no more with a gooey chocolate chip-studded dip that's completely egg free; instead, a cream cheese substitute gives us both a tangy kick and the same decadent texture.
+Haven't we all longed to devour fistfuls of raw cookie dough, only to be told it's not safe to eat?
+Resist the call no more with this chocolate chip-studded cookie dough dip that's made with heat-treated flour and completely egg-free.
+The dip has all of the flavors you want from cookie dough, and cream cheese gives it a tangy flavor and a decadent texture.

 1 (8-ounce) package cream cheese, softened